-All options forms must have been signed by a parent/carer and handed back to tutors by Monday 29th January at the latest.
+Thursday 2nd February 2023 DEADLINE FOR ALL OPTIONS FORMS TO BE COMPLETED.
+All options forms must have been signed by a parent/carer and handed back to tutors by Thursday 2nd February at the latest.
 Where forms are returned after this date, students increase the risk of not getting the options they want.

-May 2024: All parents/carers and students will be notified of confirmed KS4 options choices.
+May 2023 All students to be notified of confirmed options choices.